-1. ACTIVITIES
+1. Activities

 Corporación Financiera Alba, S.A.
 (Alba) is a company domiciled in Madrid (Spain) that owns significant interests in several companies operating in different sectors of the economy.
 Details of these companies are provided below.
-Their basic activities include the operation of buildings under lease agreements and holding interests in companies through private equity activity.
+Their basic activities include the operation of buildings under lease agreements and holding interests in companies through venture capital activity.